 Teaching support resources at CSU

-You have access to a range of quality CSU resources to help you encourage students to enhance their conceptual understanding.
+You have access to a range of quality CSU resources to help you incorporate educational resources and techniques into your teaching.
 Check out the following:

 Regular seminars on teaching-related topics are listed on the